hueitan/javascript-sdk-design/README.md

 Implementation of the function `once`

-> Every so often you have a function which you only want to run once.
+> Quite often, there are functions that are needed only want to run once.
 Oftentimes these functions are in the form of event listeners which may be difficult to manage.
-Of course if they were easy to manage, you'd just remove the listeners but that's a perfect world and sometimes you simply want the ability to only allow a function to be called once.
-Here's the JavaScript function to make that possible!
+Of course if they were easy to manage, it is advised to just remove the listeners.
+The following is the JavaScript function to make that possible!

 ```js
 // Copy from DWB